« Comment on the Forum | Main | Deuteroproto in Luke 6:1 »

 Luke 5:33-39 contains three short parables, the first in Luke’s Gospel.
 The parables of Jesus are some of the most difficult passages to understand in the New Testament.
 Much of this is due to our separation in time, language, and culture from Jesus.
 But even the disciples of Jesus, who did not face these contextual challenges, often had trouble understanding what Jesus meant by His parables.
 The confusion is natural, however, since according to what Jesus says in Luke 8:10, He intended these pointed little stories to be confusing.
 We will explain why in that passage, but for now, it is best to recognize that if a parable is initially confusing, we’re on the right track.

 The traditional explanation is that Jesus was starting something fresh and new, based on grace and truth.
 His new movement was incompatible with Judaism, especially the legalistic emphasis on the law.
 So in the parables, the old clothes and old wineskins are equated with Judaism, and the new clothes and new wineskins represent the new grace-filled teachings of Jesus.
+The teachings of the Pharisees are described as “worthless, useless, and outdated” according to the Law of Moses (Pentecost 1982:23), while those of Jesus are full of grace, truth, and love according to life in the Spirit.

 One reason for the popularity of this traditional explanation is that it fits the passage (almost), and scratches an itch that we Christians have felt from almost the very beginning, namely, how to explain Christian departure from the Jewish roots of our faith.
-The traditional interpretation was first introduced by the heretic Marcion in the Second Century AD.
+The traditional interpretation was first introduced by the heretic Marcion in the Second Century AD (cf. Eriksson nd:1).
 Gentiles had become the majority among Christians, and were facing persecution from both the Roman Empire and traditional Jews.
 The Jewish people had revolted against Rome in 67-70 AD, and as a result, Jerusalem was razed and the temple destroyed.
 Since Christianity had a Jewish nature and foundation, the Roman military included Christians in their attempts to quell the Jewish rebellion.
 So some of the early Christians tried to separate themselves from Judaism to avoid further persecution.
 The Jewish people, of course, saw the Christians as a heretical offshoot, and so were also trying to destroy the fledgling faith.
 Many Christians defended themselves by attacking Judaism, both with pen and sword.

 Aside from these cultural reasons, Marcion was heavily influenced by Gnostic dualism.
 He believed that matter as evil and only what was spiritual was good.
 Therefore, the creator God in Genesis 1-2 was evil.
 Also, Jesus could not have come in the flesh, because flesh, being matter, was evil.
 As a result of this thinking, Marcion rejected the entire Old Testament as the false Scriptures of the evil creator god of Judaism.
 He also rejected much of the New Testament Scriptures which taught that Jesus was the Son of God come in the flesh.

 These were radical changes and departures from the Jewish roots of Christianity.
 One of the passages which Marcion kept in his Bible, and which he heavily used to defend his ideas, was Luke 5:33-39.
 Based on this passage, he taught that Judaism was like old clothes and empty wineskins which needed to be discarded and ignored.
 Jesus had brought new clothes, new wine, and new wineskins which could not mix in any way with the old.
+Of course, it should be noted that verse 39 did not fit with Marcion’s interpretation, and so, as with other passages he couldn’t explain, he removed this verse from his Bible (Metzger 2002: 115).

 In recent decades, as scholars and pastors have rediscovered the Jewish roots of Christianity, questions have been raised about Marcion’s explanation of these parables.
 This challenge has come, in part, because the traditional understanding never really had an adequate way of explaining verse 39 where Jesus says, “And no one, having drunk old wine, immediately desires new; for he says, ‘The old is better.’”
 If Jesus was really teaching that He was separating from Judaism, how could He apparently agree with the consensus that “The old is better”?
-Though tradition is nearly unanimous on 5:33-38, there are at least a dozen explanations and interpretations of verse 39.
+Though tradition is nearly unanimous on 5:33-38, there are numerous explanations and interpretations of verse 39.
 There is even evidence of some early tampering of original Greek manuscripts to help make sense of the verse in light of the traditional explanation.
 Some of the possible explanations will be presented in verse 39.

 So with all of this in mind, the explanation below will provide two things.
 First, the traditional explanation will be summarized.
 Then an attempt will be made to explain what Jesus was really teaching with these parables.